pcaston/OpenPeerPower.github.io/source/_docs/security/webserver.markdown

 ---
 title: "Web server fingerprint"
-description: "Use nmap to scan your Home Assistant instance."
+description: "Use nmap to scan your Open Peer Power instance."
 redirect_from: /docs/frontend/webserver/
 ---

-It was only a matter of time until the first queries for tools like [https://www.shodan.io](https://www.shodan.io/search?query=Home+Assistant) to search for Home Assistant instances showed up.
+It was only a matter of time until the first queries for tools like [https://www.shodan.io](https://www.shodan.io/search?query=Home+Assistant) to search for Open Peer Power instances showed up.

-To get an idea about how your Home Assistant instance looks to a network scanner, you can use `nmap`.
+To get an idea about how your Open Peer Power instance looks to a network scanner, you can use `nmap`.
 The `nmap` tool is already available if you are using the [Nmap device tracker](/integrations/device_tracker/).

 ```bash
 $ nmap -sV -p 8123 --script=http-title,http-headers 192.168.0.3